Dcress1156/ticket-assistant/README.md

 'cargo test'

-This will install dependencies, which there are quite a few, and test for errors.
+This will install dependencies, which there are quite a few, and test for errors, while your here, you can optionally fix any warnings, however they are mostly harmless.
+As stated in the Other section, this is far from a production build, whatever that may be, but I am in the process of completely rewriting this to fix those warnings and allow for more features.
 Once that is complete run the next command to build a release:

 'cargo build --release'